988 Fast Facts

 - Use Messaging Guidance: Visit the Action Alliance’s Framework for Successful Messaging for best practices for communicating about suicide and suicide prevention strategically, effectively, and safely.
 In addition, the National Federation for Families’ Reframing Language resource outlines how to talk about mental illness.

-- Be Strategic: Ensure that there is a strategy behind your messaging about 988.
+- Be Strategic: As mentioned previously, it’s important to ensure that there is a strategy behind your messaging about 988.
 This upfront thinking and planning will help your message(s) succeed by determining the goal of your message, who you plan to message to, and what delivery channel you will need to use (e.g., web content, blog, social media posts, etc.).
 This strategy piece should be considered before any messaging takes place.

 - Use Safe Messaging: Research tells us that messages that present simplistic explanations for suicide, glamorize or romanticize suicide, or portray suicide as a common or acceptable response to adversity may spur imitation of suicidal behavior among marginalized individuals.
 Increase safety by focusing your messages on the importance of help-seeking and the solutions and services that exist for those who may be struggling.
 Many safety issues occur when messages focus on the problem of suicide, rather than on what can be done about it.